Santa Tecla, El Salvador: Geography

-District Municipality and the Department of La Libertad.
-It is limited by the following municipalities: to the north, Colón, San Juan Opico, Quezaltepeque and Nejapa, on the east by San Salvador, Antiguo Cuscatlan, Nuevo Cuscatlan, San Jose Villanueva, and Zaragoza to the south by La Libertad and west by Talnique and Comasagua.
-It is located between the geographic coordinates 13° 44'47 "LN (northern end) and 13° 32'22" LN (southern end), 89° 15'45 "LWG (eastern end) and 89° 23'58" LWG (far west).
+The municipal district of Santa Tecla is bordered by the following municipalities: Colón, San Juan Opico, Quezaltepeque and Nejapa to the north; San Salvador, Antiguo Cuscatlán, Nuevo Cuscatlán, San José Villanueva, and Zaragoza to the east; La Libertad to the south; and Talnique and Comasagua to the west.
+It is located between the geographic coordinates 13°44'47" N (northern end) and 13°32'22" N (southern end), 89°15'45" W (eastern end) and 89°23'58" W (far west).

 Soil and terrain

-Soil types found in the municipality are: red clay and Lithosols Latosols Alfisols (shallow stony phase of a very rugged mountainous hilly), Andosols and Regosols Inceptisols and Entisols (undulating to hilly stage), Regosols, Clay Latosols Anaosoles reddish, Entisols, Alfisols and Inceptisols (phases rolling to rugged mountain), and Regosols Lithosols.
-Entisols (phase very rugged mountainous hilly) and Latosol reddish clay, and Lithosols Andosols.
-Alfisols and Inceptisols (phase rolling to hilly terrain, the stoniness variable).
-Pyroclastic materials abound, andesitic and basaltic lavas, volcanic detrital sediments with pyroclastic material and lava flows intercalated dacite lavas and adesíticas and basaltic lava flows.
-The terrain features in the town most notable are the San Salvador volcano or Quezaltepec; the hills of Los Angeles, El Volador, Los Amates, El Convento, La Virgen or Elephant; the hills Los Cedros, Miralvalle, Los Mangos, El Zapote, Las Pools, La Mira, Santa Teresa, Pena Blanca, Long, El Combo, La Papaya, Guadalupe, El Amate, Alicante, El Sacazil, San Juan, El Manzano, The Pantheon, El Convento, El Dorado, The Bullocks, Three Ceibas, the Campo Santo, Las Canoas and the Pulpit in Santa Elena, El Bosque or El Cedral, El Potrero, Los plums, The Franchona, Santa Emilia, El Triunfo, Brazil, Spiders, Santa Elisa, Los Pajales and The Chichipate.
-The volcano of San Salvador or Quezaltepec is located 7.1 miles north of the city of Santa Tecla, with an elevation of 1893.39 meters above sea level on the edge of the crater.
+Pyroclastic materials abound, including andesitic and basaltic lavas, volcanic detrital sediments with pyroclastic material, and lava flows intercalated with dacite lavas and andesitic and basaltic lava flows.
+The most notable terrain features in the town are the San Salvador Volcano or Quezaltepec; the hills of Los Angeles, El Volador, Los Amates, El Convento, La Virgen or Elephant; the hills Los Cedros, Miralvalle, Los Mangos, El Zapote, Las Pools, La Mira, Santa Teresa, Pena Blanca, Long, El Combo, La Papaya, Guadalupe, El Amate, Alicante, El Sacazil, San Juan, El Manzano, The Pantheon, El Convento, El Dorado, The Bullocks, Three Ceibas, the Campo Santo, Las Canoas and the Pulpit in Santa Elena, El Bosque or El Cedral, El Potrero, Los plums, The Franchona, Santa Emilia, El Triunfo, Brazil, Spiders, Santa Elisa, Los Pajales and the Chichipate.
+The volcano of San Salvador or Quezaltepec is located 7.1 mi north of the city of Santa Tecla, with an elevation of 1,893.39 m above sea level at the highest edge of the crater.

-The main hills are Amates, located 7.5 kilometers west of Santa Tecla, with an elevation of 1,036 meters above sea level, the Virgin or Elephant, located 11.4 miles west of town, elevation 1,011 meters above sea level and El Volador, located 6.3 kilometers southwest of the city, with an elevation of 790 meters above sea level.
+The main hills are Amates, located 7.5 kilometers west of Santa Tecla, with an elevation of 1,036 meters above sea level, the Virgin or Elephant, located 11.4 mi west of town with an elevation of 1,011 m above sea level, and El Volador, located 6.3 kilometers southwest of the city, with an elevation of 790 meters above sea level.

 As is the case for many regions of El Salvador, the makeup of Santa Tecla's terrain and its many natural springs makes the area prone to landslides.
 As mentioned above, much of the terrain is composed of pyroclastic materials with low permeability.
-Pore water pressure or pore air pressure are unable to dissipate fast enough; the subsequent strength loss triggers land sliding.
+Pore water pressure or pore air pressure are unable to dissipate fast enough; the subsequent loss of stability triggers landsliding.
 This is especially true during seismic activity, for instance during the January 2001 and February 2001 El Salvador earthquakes.